Experimental Works

 Acrylic on Canvas

-The concept for this mini-series came from my overall love of the theatre and my personal love of the Chicago Theatre.
-I chose complimentary colors to balance the orange of the theatre sign.
-I wanted to explore abstracting this iconic Chicago symbol into its most basic forms to create a balanced composition and share different views and perspectives with the viewer.
+The concept for this miniseries arose from my overall love of the theatre and my personal affection for the Chicago Theatre.
+I chose complementary colors to balance the orange of the theatre’s sign.
+My intent was to abstract this iconic Chicago symbol into its most basic forms to create a balanced composition and offer different views and perspectives to the viewer.

 Summit Motel (2003).